 • Optimizes chunk size for LLM processing

-Here is an example that will chunk the document into 512 words per chunks.
+Here is an example that will chunk the document into 4096 tokens per chunks for OpenAI models.
 These values are also the defaults, so you don’t need to specify them.

 from chunkr_ai import Chunkr